Dan-Martin-dev/tanstack-ecom/README.md

 - [Drizzle ORM](https://orm.drizzle.team/) + PostgreSQL
 - [Better Auth](https://www.better-auth.com/)

+## 📚 Documentation

+For a detailed explanation of the architecture, setup, and how everything works together, see the [Architecture Guide](./docs/architecture.md).

 ## Getting Started

 1. [Use this template](https://github.com/new?template_name=react-tanstarter&template_owner=dotnize) or clone this repository with gitpick: